Aceinna/docs_openrtk/intro/what-is-ans.rst

 Device configuration
 --------------------
 Device options (settings) are exposed on the device configuration page.
 The baseline OpenIMU firmware provides a set of "standard settings" such as baudrate, output data rate, and more.
-Custom options are added by adding additional options to "UseConfiguration" in *both* the OpenIMU embedded C code as well as the the openimu.json file which provides a summary of the descriptions and potential values for the UI.
+Custom options are added by adding additional options to "UserConfiguration" in *both* the OpenIMU embedded C code as well as the the openimu.json file which provides a summary of the descriptions and potential values for the UI.

 .. image:: ../media/ANSConnect.png